accorddeveloper/MIGS-payment-gateway-MVC5/README.md

 purchase amount=$1.00

-And to test an insufficient funds Mastercard response you would enter details as below;
+** And to test an insufficient funds Mastercard response you would enter details as below: **

 card number = 5123456789012346

 expiry date = 0517 (MMYY)

 purchase amount=$1.51

+### Credits:

+Based on the payment controller from https://gist.github.com/samnaseri/2211309